-Carefully scheduled high-fat diet resets metabolism and prevents obesitySeptember 12th, 2012 in Overweight and Obesity /
+Carefully scheduled high-fat diet resets metabolism and prevents obesitySeptember 12, 2012 in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—New research from the Hebrew University of Jerusalem shows that a carefully scheduled high-fat diet can lead to a reduction in body weight and a unique metabolism in which ingested fats are not stored, but rather used for energy at times when no food is available.

 The research was conducted by Prof. Oren Froy along with Prof. Zecharia Madar, research student Yoni Genzer and research fellow Dr. Hadas Sherman at the Institute of Biochemistry, Food Science and Nutrition, at the Hebrew University's Robert H. Smith Faculty of Agriculture, Food and Environment.
 The results were published in FASEB Journal under the title Timed high-fat diet resets circadian metabolism and prevents obesity.

 Previous research has established that disrupting mammals' daily rhythms, or feeding them a high-fat diet, disrupts metabolism and leads to obesity.
 The researchers wanted to determine the effect of combining a high-fat diet with long-term feeding on a fixed schedule.
 They hypothesized that careful scheduling of meals would regulate the biological clock and reduce the effects of a high-fat diet that, under normal circumstances, would lead to obesity.